PoShLog/PoShLog/README.md

 These examples are just to get you started fast.
 For more detailed documentation please check [wiki](https://github.com/PoShLog/PoShLog/wiki).

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

-## Give a Star! :star:
+### Give PoShLog a Star! :star:

 If you are using this project or you just like it, then please give it a star.
 Thank you! :pray:

 ![star repository](images/star_repo.gif)

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ### Show your support